Non-Brownian diffusion and chaotic rheology of autophoretic disks: Results

-A more detailed picture of the chaotic-to-steady quenching transition is apparent from the power spectrum of the stresslet, as plotted in fig.~\ref{fig:pspec_sxy} over a narrow window in the shear rate window.
-At $\epsilon=0.036$, the broadband spectrum signifies chaotic dynamics.
-An increase in the shear rate is accompanied by a coalescence of various frequencies from the broadband spectrum into discrete peaks of the periodic motion in fig.~\ref{fig:sr_effect_slet}~(c).
+A more detailed picture of the chaotic-to-steady quenching transition is apparent from the power spectrum of the stresslet, as plotted in fig.~\ref{fig:pspec_sxy} over a narrow window in the shear rate.
+At $\epsilon=0.036$, the broadband spectrum signifies chaotic dynamics~\cite{Ikeda1980,Lai1998,hilborn2000}.
+An increase in the shear rate is accompanied by a coalescence of various frequencies from the broadband spectrum into discrete peaks of the periodic motion in fig.~\ref{fig:sr_effect_slet}~(c). {The regularly spaced spikes in the power spectrum at higher values of the dimensionless shear rate, however, do not coincide with integral multiples of $\epsilon$~\cite{FNote1}.}